PomBSV/M5_Peer_knowledge_transfer/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+## Welcome to GitHub Pages

+You can use the [editor on GitHub](https://github.com/PomBSV/exam/edit/master/README.md) to maintain and preview the content for your website in Markdown files.